SEA LIFE Sydney Aquarium is a huge tourist draw for families and solo travelers alike.

 It is home to over 13,000 marine creatures from 700 different species.

-The journey through all the different zones of the Sydney Aquarium can take between 90 minutes to 2 hours.
+To explore all the different zones of the Sydney Aquarium you will need anywhere from one and a half hours to 2 hours.

-However, if you are traveling with a couple of kids, you may even end up spending three hours.
+However, families visiting with a couple of kids, end up spending up to three hours exploring the Aquarium.

 Sydney Aquarium discount